Apple announces September 15 date for Apple Watch and iPad event (updated)

 VentureBeat will cover the event live, including all of Apple’s major announcements.

 Updated at 8:50 a.m.
 Pacific: This article has been updated to note that the event is now expected to focus on the Apple Watch and iPad rather than the iPhone.
+While the logo above appeared on Apple’s Special Events page with little description, the company subsequently announced “Time Flies” as its tagline for the event, hinting at the Watch (Time) and iPad Air (Flies) as marquee announcements.